paiad/hash-blog/README.md

 ### Build Production Package

-Build the production-ready documentation package, preparing it for deployment:
+Build the production-ready blog package, preparing it for deployment:

 📦 **Build production package**: